Dick Rowland: Early life

-Arrest and violent disturbances
+Arrest

 On May 30, 1921, Rowland attempted to enter the Drexel Building elevator.
 Although the exact facts are in dispute, according to the most accepted accounts, he tripped and, trying to save himself from falling, grabbed the first thing he could, which happened to be the arm of the elevator operator, Sarah Page.
 Startled, Page screamed, and a white clerk in a first-floor store called police to report seeing Rowland flee from the elevator.
 The white clerk on the first floor reported the incident as an attempted assault.

-Rowland was arrested the following day, on May 31, 1921, though the local police and prosecutors believed him innocent and planned to not charge him.
-With the headline "Nab Negro for Attacking Girl in an Elevator" that day's issue of the Tulsa Tribune newspaper claimed Rowland had attacked Page and had torn her clothes.
+Rowland was arrested the following day, though the local police and prosecutors believed him innocent and planned to not charge him.
+With the headline "Nab Negro for Attacking Girl in an Elevator", that day's issue of the Tulsa Tribune newspaper claimed Rowland had attacked Page and had torn her clothes.
 A subsequent gathering of angry local whites outside the courthouse where Rowland was being held, and the spread of rumors that he had been lynched, alarmed the local black population, some of whom arrived at the courthouse armed.
-Shots were fired, and twelve people were killed; ten white and two black.
+Shots were fired, and 12 people were killed; 10 white and two black.

-The black shooters fled into Greenwood and but their shooting at white people caused a riot that lasted 16 hours, during which time a white mob started fires and airplanes allegedly dropped firebombs.
-The destruction included 35 city blocks burned down and 1,256 residences in Tulsa's prosperous African American neighborhood of Greenwood destroyed, resulting in over 800 injuries and 37 confirmed dead – 25 black and 12 white.
+The black shooters fled into Greenwood, but were followed by white people bent on retribution.
+These white Tulsans began a massacre that lasted 16 hours, during which time a white mob started fires and airplanes allegedly dropped firebombs.
+The destruction included 35 city blocks burned down and 1,256 residences in Tulsa's prosperous African American neighborhood of Greenwood destroyed, resulting in over 800 injuries and 37 confirmed dead — 25 black and 12 white.
 Later accounts have suggested the number of deaths were under-recorded, and the actual death toll was at least 150.

 The case against Dick Rowland was dismissed in September 1921.
 The dismissal followed the receipt of a letter by the County Attorney from Sarah Page, in which she stated that she did not wish to prosecute the case.

 Subsequent developments

 Most historians agree that Rowland escaped Tulsa after the massacre.
 Several reports say that Tulsa Sheriff Willard McCullough took Rowland to Kansas City, although he may have secretly returned to Tulsa in the fall of 1921.
 Rowland may have been killed in a wharf explosion in Oregon in the 1960s, although his name does not appear on the list of people killed in the explosion.
+However, a relative said he died c.
+1967–1979, and some records say in 1967 he and Sarah Page saw each other in Kansas.